Dilek Peninsula-Büyük Menderes Delta National Park: Fauna

 In total, 28 species of mammals, 42 species of reptiles, and 45 fish species have been documented within the park.

-Several wild boars (Sus scrofa) are native to the park.
+Wild boar (Sus scrofa) are native to the park.
 They are often found near the beaches where they feed on scraps and trash dropped by visitors.
-Further within the forests of the peninsula, other mammals can be spotted, such as golden jackals (Canis aureus), Eurasian lynx (Lynx lynx), and even several striped hyenas (Hyaena hyaena) and caracals (Caracal caracal), among many others usually not native to such areas.
+Further within the forests of the peninsula, other mammals can be spotted, such as golden jackals (Canis aureus), Eurasian lynx (Lynx lynx), and even striped hyenas (Hyaena hyaena) and caracals (Caracal caracal), among many others usually not native to such areas.

 Along the southern shores of the peninsula, and within the river delta, exists a range of bird and marine life.
 Many of these species are endangered, which was one of the primary factors considered when placing the delta under national protection.
 Some of the more common bird species observed here include pygmy cormorants (Microcarbo pygmeus), little egrets (Egretta garzetta), lesser kestrels (Falco naumanni), Kentish plovers (Charadrius alexandrinus), white-tailed eagles (Haliaeetus albicilla), and the Dalmatian pelicans (Pelecanus crispus), for which the park is a key nesting place.
 Marine life consists of species typical of the Aegean Sea, as well as some species usually found elsewhere.

 The biodiversity of local oceanic fauna is not well understood.
 Sea turtles and mammals, including monk seals, fin whales (only 1 sighting and 5 strandings have been documented in Turkish waters), and dolphins are considered to reside in the park area, although regularity of occurrences are unclear.